-Our Social and Behavioral Research Grants Program funds locally-led research to explore the cultural, economic and social drivers of vaccine acceptance and demand in low- and middle-income countries.
+Our Social and Behavioral Research Grants Program funds locally led research to explore the social and behavioral drivers of vaccine acceptance and demand in low- and middle-income countries.

 Multidisciplinary teams design, pilot, and evaluate community-based and social media interventions and deliver contextualized evidence and approaches to improve vaccination uptake.

-- Use appropriate and rigorous methods to illuminate the social and behavioral dimensions of vaccination at multiple levels
+- Use quantitative and/or qualitative methods to illuminate the social and behavioral dimensions of vaccination at multiple levels

-- Collaborate with members of and share work through the Vaccination Acceptance Research Network
+- Collaborate with other grant partners through the Grant Partner Coalition and share work through the Vaccination Acceptance Research Network (VARN)

 Community-led Strategies to Aid Vaccine Acceptance